Krulknul/node-warden/README.md

 5. (optional) The owner can revoke and/or destroy access key badges from delegates using the `recall_access_key_badge` and `burn_access_key_badge` methods.
 6. When the owner of the NodeWarden component wants to retire the component, they can simply withdraw the validator owner badge using the `withdraw_validator_owner_badge` method.
 After withdrawing the badge, the component will be essentially disabled and it can no longer control the validator component.

+Note: I haven't provided RTM examples for all the possible methods on the validator component, but if you can call one, you can easily call the others.
+The only difference with calling the validator component directly is that you have to produce the proof and pass it along with the other parameters.